 Why is it good for the heart?

-The Mediterranean diet is high in legumes (beans, lentil and peas) which are rich in the type of fibre associated with low blood cholesterol and low rates of heart disease.
-Replacing meat protein in the diet with soybean protein (or any vegetable protein from legumes) lowers blood lipids, thereby reducing the risk of heart disease.
+The Mediterranean diet is high in legumes (beans, lentils and peas) which are rich in the type of fibre associated with low blood cholesterol and low rates of heart disease.

 In addition, olive oil, a monounsaturated fat, is one of the mostly recommended types of oil for the heart as it has been shown to lower blood cholesterol level, not forgetting the beneficial effects of fish on the heart and overall health.